2020 Middle East storms: Egypt

-Egypt was most effected by the cyclone, experiencing 16 times its average March rainfall, leading the Egyptian government to declare a state of emergency on Wednesday, 11 March 2020, prior to the storm's arrival.
+Egypt was most affected by the cyclone, experiencing 16 times its average March rainfall, leading the Egyptian government to declare a state of emergency on Wednesday, 11 March 2020, prior to the storm's arrival.
 Destructive winds, sandstorms, and torrential downpours caused widespread flooding and damage throughout Egypt.
 This flooding led to damaged infrastructure and also impacted the country's health by exacerbating disease transmission, particularly in the case of waterborne diseases like cholera and leptospirosis, which thrive in contaminated water sources.
 Flooding negatively impacted agriculture by damaging crops, which led to food shortages, and a loss of income for farmers.

 There was a shutdown of schools, government offices, rail service and cruises, as well as Luxor International Airport, a major tourist hub, leading to a feeling of isolation across Egypt, according to the Associated Press.
 The storm also led to power outages, car accidents, road closures and collapsed structures, according to local news media.
 Some people were electrocuted and were warned by Prime Minister Mustafa Madbouli to stay at home and away from light poles.
 The bad weather was also blamed for a train crash, in which 13 people were injured in Cairo and train services were later shut down.